You probably shouldn’t go to NYU CS.

 That’s great and all, but it ultimately is pointless because rankings do not matter in the slightest.
 People think it does, but ranking only indicates the general quality of your professors as researchers.
 It holds no bearing on the quality of the students or the quality of the education.

 There are obviously schools with high rankings that are good schools for CS.
 Carnegie Mellon is top ranked and clearly an excellent school for CS.
-But do not confuse correlation for causation.
+But high ranking not a necessary nor sufficient condition.
 I know plenty of schools lower ranked than NYU that provide a far better CS education.

 Part of the reason people get NYU CS’ ranking wrong is because we do have a promising data science program.
 I won’t make any claims about the Center for Data Science, as I am not knowledgable enough about its quality of education to make claims.